zhirui-gao/Curve-Gaussian/README.md

 ```
 git clone --recurse-submodules https://github.com/zhirui-gao/Curve-Gaussian.git
 ```
-Our code environment list similar to 3DGS
+Our code environment is similar to 3DGS

-We make a custom rasterization libariry(diff-cur-rasterization) based on orginal [diff-gaussian-rasterization](https://github.com/graphdeco-inria/gaussian-splatting).
+We make a custom rasterization library (diff-cur-rasterization) based on original [diff-gaussian-rasterization](https://github.com/graphdeco-inria/gaussian-splatting).

-If you have a environment for 3DGS, you just run
+If you have an environment for 3DGS, you just run
 ```
 pip install  submodules/diff-cur-rasterization
 ```